apache/airflow/docs/apache-airflow-providers-redis/connections.rst

 Port
     Specify the port to use for connecting the Redis cluster (Default is ``6379``).

+Login
+    The user that will be used for authentication against the Redis cluster (only applicable in Redis 6.0 and above).

 Password
     The password of the user that will be used for authentication against the Redis cluster.